simonambridge/NuoDB-Kafka-SparkStreaming/README.md

 Running a NuoDB performance test tool helps show how NuoDB will perform in terms of latency and throughput for writes and reads to/from the system.

-The stress tool will inject synthetic data so we will use a different table specifically for the stress testing.
+The stress tool will inject synthetic data, so we will use a different table specifically for the stress testing.

-When you originally ran the ```creates_and_inserts.SQL``` script to create the transaction and rollup tables you also created the dummy table ```txn_by_cc``` that will be used by SimpleDriver.
+The schema crteation script ```creates_and_inserts.SQL``` also creates the dummy table ```txn_by_cc``` that will be used by SimpleDriver for the performance testing.

 SimpleDriver can generate synthetic 'real' data, for example: month is a value between 1 and 12, year is between 2010 and 2020, credit card number is 16 characters in length, etc. The text fields are filled with random text.